DanPearce/CI_PP5_Nexus/README.md

 ### Owner Goals
 - Provide the user feedback while using the site.
 - Provide the user and experience that is responsive.
-- Ensure all users are able to easily naviagte throughout the site.
+- Ensure all users are able to easily navigate throughout the site.

 ### Target Audience
 - Lovers of social media, users who like to network and socialise using images.